gocd/functional-tests/README.md

 ## Contributing

-We encourage you to contribute to Go.
-For information on contributing to this project, please see our [contributor's guide](http://www.go.cd/contribute).
+We encourage you to contribute to GoCD.
+For information on contributing to this project, please see our [contributor's guide](https://www.gocd.org/contribute).
-A lot of useful information like links to user documentation, design documentation, mailing lists etc. can be found in the [resources](http://www.go.cd/community/resources.html) section.
+A lot of useful information like links to user documentation, design documentation, mailing lists etc. can be found in the [resources](https://www.gocd.org/community/resources.html) section.

 ## License